 5. Gyeongbokgung Palace

 Wow.
 Just wow.
-A ginormous beautiful, palace in the middle of the city.
+A ginormous beautiful, palace in the middle of the city of Seoul.
 When you look one way theres a huge metropolis of cars, buildings and business.
 When you look the other way there’s MOUNTAINS!
 The subway also takes you directly into the palace.
 Look for “Gyeongbokgung” on the subway map.

 Tips and Tricks: